ka1amita/data-science-independent-project-3/README.md

 ### Intermediate Challenge

-On average, do students perform better on the math or reading exam?
-Find the number of states where students do better on the math exam, and vice versa.
+- [X] On average, do students perform better on the math or reading exam?
+Find the number of states where students do better on the math exam, and vice versa.[^2]
-Hint: We can use the WITH clause to create a temporary table of average exam scores for each state, with an additional column for whether the average for math or reading is higher.
+[^2]: We can use the WITH clause to create a temporary table of average exam scores for each state, with an additional column for whether the average for math or reading is higher.
 (Note: Some states may not have standardized assessments, so be sure to also include an option for No Exam Data) Then, in your final SELECT statement, find the number of states fitting each condition.
 ```sql
 select count(*) as 'number of states',
 case